 - A Program Manager for Educational Assistants (EAs) has been hired to support and initiate professional development for EAs to further equip them with the skills needed to support students with a range of abilities.
-It was highlighted that the role of EAs depends on the needs of students; - Ensuring that services and programs for students are accessible and comprehensible remains a priority throughout the EPR, as many families are unaware of the options available within the District.
-It was proposed that the ways of accessing specialized services be promoted to identify all pathways for families seeking support; - It was encouraged that allocated time be dedicated to planning and collaboration between teachers, EAs and school administration to better support students; - Repositioning school boundaries will allow for clearly defined boundaries to each school and showcase the range of programming each catchment offers; - The EPR is not intended to be a money saving or school/class closing measure but a process in which the OCDSB can review all inefficiencies and reallocate resources equitably; and - Concern was raised regarding how assessment for learning and student needs will be managed as currently, there is a waitlist to assess students with specific needs.
-Staff noted that models for assessment will be brought forward in consultation at a later date.
+It was highlighted that the role of EAs depends on the needs of students: - Ensuring that services and programs for students are accessible and comprehensible remains a priority throughout the EPR, as many families are unaware of the options available within the District.
+It was proposed that the ways of accessing specialized services be promoted to identify all pathways for families seeking support; - It was encouraged that allocated time be dedicated to planning and collaboration between teachers, EAs and school administration to better support students; - Repositioning school boundaries will allow for clearly defined boundaries to each school and showcase the range of programming each catchment offers; - The EPR is not intended to be a money saving or school/class closing measure but a process in which the OCDSB can review all inefficiencies and reallocate resources equitably; - Concern was raised regarding how assessment for learning and student needs will be managed as currently, there is a waitlist to assess students with specific needs.
+Staff noted that models for assessment will be brought forward in consultation at a later date; and - It was raised that inclusion/integration is fine provided supports remain in place to the same degree for the individual students.
+If support levels are reduced, this will be viewed as simply a costcutting exercise.
+Staff noted that with respect to SPCs, this is not a cost-cutting exercise.
+Any drawing down of SPCs will be offset by supports given to the students.